Postal (video game): Development

-The player character, a nameless man, was intentionally left without a backstory and obscured in shadows and filters in artwork to allow players to impose their own views onto him.
-The character's "Postal Dude" moniker was coined by RWS CEO Vince Desi in an early interview about the game.
-The Postal Dude's jacket was originally black, but RWS discovered during playtesting that the Dude was difficult to track onscreen in the darkly-lit levels and among other characters; his jacket was changed to red for the final game to compensate, which the team disliked.
-The Postal Dude's pain sounds were voiced by Desi, while the comedic "demon" voice heard from the Dude's mind was voiced by radio personality Rick Hunter.
+RWS kept Postals plot largely vague to focus on delivering immersive gameplay, leaving the details up to player interpretation.
+Art director Randy Briley gave the game a dark, brooding visual direction, creating hand-painted level backgrounds based on the historical mining town of Bisbee, Arizona.
+The player character, a gun-toting man designed by Briley, was intentionally given no backstory and obscured in shadows and filters in artwork to allow players to fully impose themselves onto the character.
+Realizing the character was nameless, Desi coined the "Postal Dude" moniker during an early interview.
+The protagonist's coat was originally black by default, but RWS discovered during playtesting that he was difficult to track onscreen in the dark levels and among other characters.
+To compensate, his default coat color was changed to red for the game's initial launch, much to the team's dissatisfaction.
+The comedic "demon" lines heard throughout gameplay were voiced by Tucson radio personality Rick Hunter.